 |Destination||Business Class (departing New Zealand)||Premium Economy Class (departing New Zealand)|

-Taxes on the New York flight are ~$80 SGD departing Singapore and only ~$24 USD on the way back in Business Class.
+Taxes to the US are ~SG$80-95 departing Singapore and only ~US$25 on the way back in Business Class.

 KrisFlyer does not apply fuel surcharges to flights on Singapore Airlines.

 How to book a seat on one of these flights